nopnop2002/esp-idf-espnow-gateway/README.md

 # Hardware requirements
 ESP8266/8285.
-When using the development board, the onboard power LED must be removed.
+Some development boards have a Power LED.
+Some development boards have a Serail TX signal LED.
-Because they consume battery even during DeepSleep.
+They consume battery even during DeepSleep.
 Since the ESP12 has an LED on the module, it is not suitable for battery operation.
 Some WeMos D1 Mini clones cannot be started with 3V power supply.